Stephen M Wadsack, M.M.

 Instructor of Music, Trumpet

-Director, Wright State University Jazz Ensemble
+Director, Wright State University Jazz Studies

 Director, University Trumpet Ensemble

 In addition to his appointment at Wright State, Wadsack maintains an active schedule as a guest artist/clinician for various high school, collegiate, and professional programs around the United States.
-To date, Stephen has engaged in residencies, masterclasses, and recitals at over 60 middle school, high school, and university music programs; he was also a featured performing artist at both the North American Baroque Trumpet Conference, and the International Trumpet Guild Conference (2022).
-In the summers, Stephen teaches applied trumpet, directs the jazz lab band, coaches chamber ensembles, teaches electives in jazz theory/improvisation, and performs as principal trumpet in the faculty orchestra at Encore/Coda - an artistic retreat and musical arts education camp with programs in classical music, jazz, rock, pop, and musical theater.
+To date, Stephen has engaged in educational outreach, residencies, masterclasses, and recitals at over 60 middle school, high school, and university music programs.
+At Wright State, he serves the University in the following capacities:

 Outside of musical pursuits, Stephen enjoys connecting with friends, family, and current/former students.
 He is very passionate about the outdoors, hiking, fly fishing, and traveling to new places (especially National and State Parks).
 At home, Stephen regularly enjoys hosting board game nights, reading up on theology, all things coffee, and even brewing his own beer.
 He is also particularly proud of his Wyoming heritage (Go Pokes!).
 Stephen is happily married to his wife and "adventure partner", Casey.
 Together, they have worked extensively with Linton Chamber Music's "Peanut Butter & Jam Sessions" - an affiliate organization of the Cincinnati Symphony Orchestra that presents free interactive and educational concerts for children ages 2-6, across various neighborhoods throughout Greater Cincinnati.